 You help clients plan their finances for goals like retirement and education.
 You also offer advice on investments, taxes, and insurance.

-Service Advisors or Financial Planners need good skills in business administration and understanding personal financial advisors' duties.
+Service Advisors and Financial Planners need solid business administration skills and a working knowledge of what personal financial advisors owe their clients.
 Most have at least a bachelor's degree.
 Many also get certified as a Certified Financial Planner (CFP) or Chartered Financial Analyst (CFA).

-This certification shows that they have advanced knowledge and can be trusted by clients.
+Certification shows clients they have advanced knowledge and can be trusted.

 To succeed as a Service Advisor / Financial Planner, dedication to helping clients meet their long-term financial goals is key.